CedricBeaulac/CedricBeaulac.github.io/_talks/STATQAM2026.md

-You can download the presentation slides here later.
+You can download the presentation slides [here](http://cedricbeaulac.github.io/files/STATQAM_2026.pdf).